-This site focuses on Canadian maritime and admiralty law, and is maintained by Christopher J. Giaschi of the Vancouver law firm Giaschi & Margolis.
+This site, which focuses on Canadian maritime, admiralty and shipping law, is currently maintained by Darren Williams and Robert Anderson of the British Columbia law firm League and Williams.
 The subject is divided into categories, listed on the left, and within each category are case summaries, prefaced by an introduction.
 The relevant Canadian statutes are reproduced and there is a selection of papers and speeches by various authors.
 There are links to maritime law sites, and some more general ones, from many countries.

 This guide to legal research and sources of law (print and online, with links where applicable) was written by Ted Tjaden when holding the post of Co-ordinator, Information Services at the Bora Laskin Law Library, Faculty of Law, University of Toronto.
 It is an updated version, published on the LLRX.com web site April 2008.

-This Canadian government site includes Constitution; Consolidated Statutes and Regulations, texts of which have, since 2009, been deemed “official” and may be used in evidence; annual statutes 2001 onwards; Table of Public Statutes updated to February 2017; Table of Private Acts 1867 to December 2016; Consolidated Index of Statutory Instruments to December 2016; also general information on legislative programme.
+This Canadian government site includes Constitution; Consolidated Statutes and Regulations, texts of which have, since 2009, been deemed “official” and which are updated every two weeks; annual statutes 2001 onwards; Table of Public Statutes updated to December 2020; Table of Private Acts 1867 to December 2020; Consolidated Index of Statutory Instruments to September 2020; also general information on legislative programme.

 The Commission was established by the Canadian government in 1997 to provide independent advice on the improvement, modernisation and reform of the law of Canada.
 Its research and findings are presented thematically rather than chronologically and include research papers, final reports and links to relevant resources originating in the various Canadian provinces as well as in foreign jurisdictions.
 NB: The Law Commission of Canada lost its funding in 2006 and no further publications have been added to the web site; this is an archived version.

-Legaltree is a collaboratively built web site combining three elements: a very extensive collection of “Research links and resources” (compiled by the site administrators), “User contributed content” in the form of articles and case comments, and “Syndicated content” (news and recent cases).
+Legaltree is a collaboratively built web site combining two elements: a very extensive collection of “Research links and resources” (compiled by the site administrators), and “User contributed content” in the form of research articles, news and books.

 The Canada Gazette is the official publication in which Acts of Parliament, subsidiary legislation and government notices appear.
 This project of Library and Archives Canada (the Canadian national library) aims to provide a searchable database of the entire archive of issues from 1841 to 1997, based on digital scans of the original paper parts or of the microfilms.
 Searches can be narrowed to specific types of Gazette issue, for instance annual indexes.

 This scholarly journal has been published by Osgoode Hall Law School, York University, Toronto, since 1958.
-The web site contains a complete archive of previous articles in pdf.
-These are browsable by author, title or volume, and there is a search facility.
+The web site contains a complete archive of previous articles in PDF.
+These are browsable by volume, and there is an advanced search facility.

 The Canadian Parliament web site includes current Bills, which can be tracked using the “LEGISinfo” facility; also Hansard, substantive reports of committees, information on Senators and MPs and on the history and procedure of Parliament.
-Coverage is from 2001 onwards for both Hansard and LEGISinfo.
+Coverage is from 2001 onwards for Hansard and 1994 onwards for LEGISinfo.

-The Supreme Court’s web site gives an account of the history, role, composition and administration of the court, information on pending cases and the full text of the Court’s rules.
-Judgments from 1876 onwards (incomplete up to 1907) and judgments in leave applications since 2006 are available via the LexUM site.
+The Supreme Court of Canada was established in 1875.
+Its web site gives an account of the history, role, composition and administration of the court, information on pending cases and the full text of the Court’s rules.
+Canada Supreme Court Reports are available from 1876 onwards (NB: the first volume bears the publication date: 1878), and judgments in leave applications from 2005.

 The Conference was founded in 1918 to harmonize the laws of the provinces and territories of Canada, and where appropriate the federal laws as well.
 It also makes recommendations for changes to federal criminal legislation based on identified deficiencies, defects or gaps in the existing law, or based on problems created by judicial interpretation of existing law.
 The site contains proceedings of all annual meetings (proceedings from before 1994 are in a separate database), study papers, discussion documents and a selection of uniform statutes recommended for enactment by the provinces, territories and sometimes the federal government.
 Uniform statutes that have been adopted are set out in tabular form.